 - Deposits using Skrill, Neteller and PayPal are ineligible

-- Unused bonuses will expire three months after being awarded
+- Unused bonuses will expire seven days after being awarded

 This might not be the most spectacular welcome promotion out there, but it’s a solid effort.
 You can essentially think of it as a risk-free bet, worth £10… but with the added bonus that you don’t have to place that all in one go.
 Instead, it simply covers the first £10 of your total losses, as you go about your regular betting.
 There are no nasty conditions to detract from the appeal, either; asking you to bet through your initial deposit amount, with no restrictions on the odds or markets, is a perfectly reasonable requirement in our eyes.

 Like welcome offers, ongoing promotions are arguably just as important with betting exchanges as with sportsbooks.
-In this light, it’s a little disappointing to discover that most users will only have one Smarkets offer available to them at the time of writing.
+In this light, it’s a little disappointing to discover that at the time of writing Smarkets don’t run any ongoing promotions.

 Smarkets Football Features